MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ## Step 2: Change SharePoint farm properties

-In this step, you'll need to modify SharePoint farm properties.
+In this step, you need to modify SharePoint farm properties.
 Start the SharePoint Management Shell and run the following script:

 > [!NOTE]
 > Read the instructions mentioned in the following PowerShell script carefully.